By Jessica Stringer and Amanda MacLaren | Photo by John Michael Simpson

 Alley Twenty Six

-The most popular dish on the menu remains the “Alley Burger,” inspired by hearty bacon cheeseburgers but dressed to the nines with black truffle cheddar, house-made bacon jam and an eight-ounce chuck-and-brisket patty that’s ground in their kitchen.
-They also produce, package and sell their own extensive line of cocktail syrups.
+Alley’s upscale atmosphere is built on a foundation of genuine hospitality, pairing elevated yet familiar American favorites that celebrate local ingredients with the established bar program.
+The most popular dish on the menu remains the Alley Burger, inspired by hearty bacon cheeseburgers but dressed to the nines with black truffle cheddar, house-made bacon jam and an eight-ounce chuck-and-brisket patty that’s ground right in the kitchen.
+Alley Twenty Six also produces, packages and sells its own extensive line of cocktail syrups.
 Grab a bottle before you leave!

 Apéritif